Industrial Brake and Clutch Design General Guidelines

 Reflected Inertia (Linear devices)

-Inertia calculations used to determine the proper size for a clutch or brake must take into account the load presented to the clutch from any linear devices being driven (such as a conveyor).
+Inertia calculations used to determine the proper size for a clutch or brake must consider the load presented to the clutch from any linear devices being driven (such as a conveyor).
 This load can be reduced to an equivalent inertia value using the formula below.
 The critical information which must be determined is (1) the weight of the load; and (2) the diameter of the driving pulley, sprocket, gear, or drum.

 Reflected Inertia